-Please note: Forensic Science (MS) may be completed fully online, although not all elective options or program prerequisites may be offered online.
+Please note: Forensic Science MS may be completed fully online by domestic students, although not all elective options or program prerequisites may be offered online.
 Newly admitted students choosing to complete this program exclusively via UCF online classes may enroll with a reduction in campus-based fees.

 UCF is not authorized to provide online courses or instruction to students in some states.
 Refer to State Restrictions for current information.

 - January 15

 Ready to get started?